Fish Stamps

 Educating people about your natural history crown jewels

 is a great thing stamps can do.
-Consider the current set of
+Consider the recent set of

 mini-sheets (Nature of America) the U.S. has been issuing with